 If you have questions

 Questions concerning your Plan or your COBRA continuation coverage rights should be addressed to the contact or contacts identified below.
-For more information about your rights under the Employee Retirement Income Security Act (ERISA), including COBRA, the Patient Protection and Affordable Care Act, and other laws affecting group health plans, contact the nearest Regional or District Office of the U.S. Department of Labor’s Employee Benefits Security Administration (EBSA) in your area or visit www.dol.gov/ebsa.
+For more information about your rights under the Employee Retirement Income Security Act (ERISA), including COBRA, the Patient Protection and Affordable Care Act, the Consolidated Appropriations Act, 2021and other laws affecting group health plans, contact the nearest Regional or District Office of the U.S. Department of Labor’s Employee Benefits Security Administration (EBSA) in your area or visit www.dol.gov/ebsa.
 (Addresses and phone numbers of Regional and District EBSA Offices are available through EBSA’s website.)
 For more information about the Marketplace, visit www.healthcare.gov.

 Keep your plan informed of address changes